anilabraham-IT/IntuneEDU/IntuneEDU/add-wi-fi-profile.md

 # Add a Wi-Fi Profile

-A Wi-Fi profile contains the network settings need to connect devices to a network.
-When you assign the proile to a user or device group, the group can automatically access your school's network on their devices.
-Profiles eliminate the need for the device user to manually connect to a network.
+A Wi-Fi profile contains the settings needed to connect devices to your school's network.
+When you assign the profile to a user or device group, the group can automatically access your school's network on their devices.
+Profiles eliminate the need for students and teachers to manually connect to the network.

 This article describes how to configure profiles for Windows 10 and iOS devices.